 On April 14, 2017, the Agency entered into two loan agreements with Fresno Edison II, LP to develop and construct Low-Income housing units.
 The first loan, Capital and Operating Fund Loan agreement for \$1,800,000 bears an interest rate of 4.0% compounded annually and with a maturity date of April 14, 2072.
 Principal and interest payable annually commencing on June 1, 2019 from available cash flow.
-The outstanding principal and accrued interest balances at December 31, 2017, are \$1,800,000 and \$48,000, respectively.
-Interest revenue for the year was \$48,000.

 The second loan, HACF Disposition Funds Loan Agreement for \$2,350,000 bears an interest rate of 4.0% compounded annually with a maturity date of April 14, 2072 with principal and interest payable annually commencing on May 1, 2017 from available cash flow.
 The note is secured by, among other security, a subordinate lien mortgage covering the fee simple interest of the Partnership.

-The outstanding principal and accrued interest balances at December 31, 2017, are \$2,350,000 and \$25,333, respectively.
-Interest revenue for the year was \$62,667.
-The total outstanding principal and interest balances due for both loans at December 31, 2017, is \$4,150,000 and \$110,667, respectively.
+At December 31, 2018, the total outstanding principal balances for both loan, was \$4,150,000 with accrued interest of \$96,833, respectively.